Charlie Mingus – Doughnuts and a Truck

 For thirty-five years, in the military and also civilian life, the Vietnam vet and former Army Ranger tested and flew helicopters.
 Having retired about the time he turned sixty, Charlie was getting restless when he met John Smith.

 Charlie and his wife were building a farmhouse in Northwest Florida.
-John, also a military vet, was working on the construction site when Charlie and he began chatting about their long careers.
+John, also a military vet, was working on the construction site when he and Charlie began chatting about their long careers.
 “So – what do you want to do with the rest of your life,” Charlie asked him.

 John had once baked doughnuts in a German bakery and dreamed of opening his own pastry shop someday.
 After John presented him with “a notebook paper and pencil business plan,” Charlie put up the money, and the two set up shop in Bonifay, Florida.
 The “little hole-in-the-wall” sold out of the hand-crafted confections by 7:30 their first morning.
 “It was a small town – word spread quickly,” Charlie laughs.